Author: Sujeet Kumar

 We’ve illustrated these characteristics with a real-world example.
 In health care services, the Member Experience Survey (MES) is sent to random customers who had issues about health care services and had contacted the customer care department.
 These customers are asked to rate the services they have availed currently or in the past.
 The output of the survey analysis is a score on a scale of 1-10.
 Based on the scores, customers are then divided into 3 categories as follows- score 0 – 6: Detractors, 7 – 8: Passive, 9 – 10: Promoters.
 Net Promoter Score (NPS) is a metric widely used by various businesses to understand customer satisfaction and the potential for business growth.
 It is calculated as “% Promoters – % of Detractors”.
 It is evident from the formula that if we want to increase NPS, we must control the % detractors.
 Thus, it becomes imperative to understand the various drivers of detractors.

-Under the assumption that the level of dissatisfaction/irritation is the reason for a customer to rank low in the MES survey, we will hypothesize few prominent features along with a target to construct a discrete BBN, and demonstrate the concept behind analyzing the drivers for that target and the effect of intervention at various levels.
+Under the assumption that the level of dissatisfaction/irritation is the reason for a customer to rank low in the MES survey, we will hypothesize few prominent features along with a target to construct a discrete Bayesian Belief Network, and demonstrate the concept behind analyzing the drivers for that target and the effect of intervention at various levels.
 The features are:

 1. Service Type: Customers are not satisfied with a few of the services.